Skip to main content

 LITKEQ GAA21750AK3 Elevator Blue Test Tool Unlimited Times Unlock Elevator Service Tool Blue Server

-- DOUBLE LINE LCD FOR CLEAR AND EASY READINGS WHILE TESTING.
+• DOUBLE LINE LCD FOR CLEAR READINGS DURING TESTS.

-- COMPATIBLE WITH ALL OTIS & XIZI OTIS ELEVATORS FOR VERSATILITY.
+• UNIVERSALLY COMPATIBLE WITH OTIS & XIZI OTIS ELEVATORS.

 Jectse LCD Display Elevator Test Tool,Blue Plastic Elevator Server Debugging Fit,for Detect Elevator Status